• Skip to primary navigation

 You can also explore with other liquids besides water.
 Try doing the experiment with vinegar, soda, liquid dish soap, vegetable oil, and more!

 To do a basic version of the dissolving candy hearts experiment, start with room-temperature water, hot water, and the same but with sugar and salt mixed.
-You also only need one candy heart per mixture, so there will be plenty left over to snack on while waiting to see any changes.
+You also only need one candy heart per mixture, so plenty will be left over to snack on while waiting to see changes.

-The longer you let the candy hearts sit, the more change you may (or may not) see.
-Your kids can begin checking them a couple minutes after they have been added to the water, sugar-water, and salt-water.
+The longer you let the candy hearts sit, the more changes you may (or may not) see.
+Your kids can begin checking them a couple of minutes after they have been added to the water, sugar water, and salt water.
 Scroll down to get the full supply list and how-to of this awesome experiment.

 Dissolving Candy Hearts Experiment